mccanne/test/t.md

 # simple test

-This is a simple test showing how you can use files.
+This is a different test showing how you can use files.

-## Command
+## command

 The foo gets its input from stdin and should produce the right output...